-Before I explain, I want to reiterate that my intention here is to share my Simpson story in an interesting, educational, motivating way that drives people to pray for revival.
+Before I explain, I want to reiterate that my intention here is to share my Simpson story in an interesting, educational, motivating way that prompts revival.

-Right now, in my assessment, the underlying root of Simpson’s legal argument inadvertently suggests that the First Amendment of the United States Constitution not only gives religious organizations the religious freedom to select their own ministers, but also gives them a license to deliberately deceive those ministers (in violation of the Ninth Commandment), and lie to the public about those ministers, and invade the privacy of those ministers, and break the written employment contracts issued to those ministers.
+Right now, in my assessment, the underlying root of Simpson’s legal argument inadvertently suggests that the First Amendment of the United States Constitution not only gives religious organizations the religious freedom to select their own ministers, but also gives them a license to mistreat those ministers with impunity.

 Consider the situation afresh: In 2009 I was hired by Simpson University to serve as its dean of A.W.
 Tozer Theological Seminary.
-In June 2011 my employment contract was breached by none other than the university president.
+In April 2011, the team I led broke three all-time-high records in 34 years.
+In June 2011 I was fired on-the-spot and my employment contract breached suddenly by the university president.

 What was the Simpson board to do?

 - Fire the president and go through all the work of hiring a new leader for the school?

 - Require the president to confess and ask everyone to forgive him, then move on?

 - Admit that the board itself was inexcusably remiss for allowing the president to break state law?

 - Resign from the board en toto as the Willow Creek board recently did?